a lot of South Asian foods include carbohydrate rich foods

 Choices are ideally white meats such as chicken and turkey, red meats which should be consumed occasionally, fish and eggs

-A great breakfast option is a Desi omelette made with a little butter, onions, green chillies (if you like it hot), garnished with paprika, salt and black pepper.
+Made with a little butter, onions, green chillies (if you like it hot), garnished with paprika, salt and black pepper it is an excellent low cab dish.
 You can add spinach, tomatoes and mushrooms too.

 When cooking meat curries remember you cannot have any bread or rice with them.
 So, make a big salad or a vegetable sabzi to accompany it.

 Remember too much protein in a low carb diet is also not a good thing.
 So, keep it within your daily limit.